What Is 5 Quarts Of Water In Cups

 4. Verify the answer: Use a measuring cup to confirm that 20 cups fill 5 quarts.

 This method works for any quantity.
-Here's one way to look at it: 2 quarts would be 8 cups, and 3 quarts would be 12 cups.
+To give you an idea, 2 quarts would be 8 cups, and 3 quarts would be 12 cups.

 Practical Applications of 5 Quarts in Cups